tyson-swetnam/cyverse-focus-forum/PITCHME.md

 - Multi-threaded file transfer (iRODS)
 - Mountable as a local file directory via FUSE
 - Extendable API for developers via _*Agave*_

++++

+- All new users receive 100GB
+- Increase to 10TB upon request.
+- Increases to +100TB upon written request and executive review.

 ---